Sigil-Ebook/Sigil/docs/Building_on_older_Linux.md

 + python3-pip
 + python3-lxml
 + python3-six
++ python3-css-parser (may have to use `pip3 install css-parser` if your distro has no package for this)

 The folllowing command can be copied and pasted for convenience:

-`sudo apt-get install python3 python3-dev libpython3 libpython3-dev python3-pip python3-lxml python3-six`
+`sudo apt-get install python3 python3-dev libpython3 libpython3-dev python3-pip python3-lxml python3-six python3-css-parser`

 If your repos don't include Python 3.4.x or higher, truck on over to [Python.org](http://www.python.org) and start reading how to build/install it from source.
 Whatever else you do, make sure you configure it with the `--enable-shared` option.
 You'll need the libpython3.4m.so library to build Sigil.